 - outline research proposal (maximum 1,500 words including references) that links to one of the research areas specified above.

-Interviews will take place in November 2017.
+Interviews will take place during week commencing Monday 16 April 2018.
 Please note that the university expects shortlisted applicants to attend face to face interviews.

 The scholarships will commence in May 2018.